UrbanInstitute/syntheval/project-standards.md

 5. Run `devtools::document()` to update package documentation and the package NAMESPACE
 6. Build and install the package (with Ctrl-Shift-b if using RStudio)
 7. Run R CMD check (with Ctrl-Shift-E if using RStudio) and resolve any issues.
-8. Push the code and put in a Pull Request to the `development` branch.
+8. Push the code and put in a Pull Request to the `version#.#.#` branch.
 Request at least one reviewer for any changes to code or documentation.
 9. Delete the remote branch (and possibly the local branch) when all changes are merged into the master branch
-10. From time-to-time, new releases will be moved from `development` to `main`.
+10. From time-to-time, new releases will be moved from `version#.#.#` to `main`.
 The `main` branch should be stable at all times and updated according to a release schedule.

 **Note:** do not use `devtools::load_all(.)`.